 Microsoft Excel is the spreadsheet application from the Microsoft Office System.
 More information is available at the following link:

 Successful exploitation of this vulnerability would allow an attacker to execute arbitrary code in the context of the user who opened the document.
 In order exploit this vulnerability, an attacker would need to convince the target to open an Excel spreadsheet file.
-As memory offsets and other values differ slightly between versions, the attacker would need to know the version of Excel the targeted user had installed.
+Likely attack vectors include sending the file as an attachment in an email or linking to the file on a website.

-iDefense has confirmed the existence of this vulnerability in Microsoft Excel 2003 with all available service packs and security patches.
+iDefense Labs have confirmed the existence of this vulnerability in Microsoft Excel 2003 with all service packs and security updates.
 Previous versions of Excel are also likely to be affected.